Tell Zurghul: Archaeology

+clay cones, generally diagnostic of the Uruk period, were found out of context on the surface.

 Since 2015 Zurghul has been excavated by Italian Archaeological Expedition, under the auspices of Sapienza University of Rome and Perugia University, led by Davide Nadali and Andrea Polcaro.
 Work was continued in 2016, 2017, 2019 and the most recent excavation season in 2021.
 Another season is planned for 2022.
 There is a deep cut (35 meters by 3.5 meters) in the south-eastern slope of the larger mound (Mound B) from the German excavations.
 A small (6.5 meters by 5.5 meters) pit was found at the top of that mound and is assumed to also be from the German excavations.

 One foundation tablet and one foundation figurine of Gudea were found at Tell Zurghul.